Participation rates in tertiary education

 What We Have Found

-Age-standardised participation rates in tertiary education for the population aged 16 years to 64 years.
+Tertiary education participation rates in tertiary education for the population aged 16 years to 64 years.
 See indicator definition.

 How We Are Going

 In 2017, 11 percent of the working-age population (16 to 64 years) participated in tertiary education.
 Half of them were studying a level 1 to 7 diploma or certificate.
 The other half studied a bachelors or higher qualification.
 From 2016 to 2017, the rate for level 1 to 7 diplomas/certificates fell slightly.
 The rate for bachelors or higher qualifications remained stable from 2016 to 2017.

 Ten years earlier, in 2007, the participation rate for the working-age population was higher, at 16 percent.
 Ten percent studied a level 1 to 7 diploma or certificate.
 Participation in bachelors and higher qualifications has remained relatively stable since 2007, at around 6 percent.
 See Figure 1.
 Following reviews investigating the quality, relevance and value for money of level 1 to 7 diplomas and certificates in the mid-2000s, the government has placed greater emphasis on getting more people into higher-level, higher-value qualifications.
 This led to the significant decrease seen in lower-level enrolments since 2006.